thesadru/disnake/docs/ext/commands/commands.rst

         if isinstance(error, commands.CheckFailure):
             await ctx.send('nothing to see here comrade.')

-If you want a more robust error system, you can derive from the exception and raise it instead of returning ``False``:
+If yo want a more robust error system, yo can derive from the exception and raise it instead of returning ``False``:

 .. code-block:: python3